umair-afzal-uat/Edge-Task/README.md

 ### Implementation

 1. **User Registration**: Developed a registration form that captures user email and password, ensuring password hashing for security.
 Laravel's request validation was utilized to ensure that all input data meets the required criteria.
+The registration logic is encapsulated within a service layer to maintain separation of concerns and improve testability.

 2. **Login and Logout**: Implemented login functionality with session management and a logout feature to terminate user sessions.
 Laravel resource responses were employed to provide structured feedback to the client during these processes.
+The login and logout logic is managed by a dedicated service class to streamline controller actions and handle business logic efficiently.

 3. **Access Control**: Created middleware to restrict access to member-only pages, ensuring that only authenticated users can view specific content.

+4. **Repository Pattern**: Utilized the repository pattern to separate business logic from data access logic.
+This pattern provides a clean structure for accessing and managing data and facilitates better testability and maintainability.

+5. **Service Pattern**: Leveraged the service pattern to manage controller logic, delegating business logic to service classes.
+This approach improves code organization and makes the application easier to maintain and extend.

 ### Frontend Design